 The 5km final descent, Lady’s Combe, back to the car was super fun, starting in the woods dropping down to follow the path of a stream – making line choice all important!
 The trail zig-zagged the stream, taking a right-hand turn, up the final little uphill of the day, before popping out back where we started.

 Loved getting out, doing a proper ride on some fantastic singletrack.
-The Quantocks offer a lot of quality riding in a small area, hopefully won’t leave it so long until we return!
+Mountain biking in the Quantocks offers a lot of quality riding in a small area, hopefully won’t leave it so long until we return!

 TOP TIP: Take a packed lunch – there isn’t anywhere to buy food on the route.